mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.2 Immutable
 A protocol conformance is immutable.
 It cannot be altered by operation of a program.

-#### 1.3.3 Invariable
+#### 1.3.3 Invariant
 Within a given protocol conformance, the witness for a particular protocol requirement will not vary during operation of a program, and does not depend upon how the type is used.

 &#9724;   In complex arrangements, it may be perceived that the witness varies.
 Sometimes, this appearance is due to two different protocols being used, with the protocols having the same requirement but different witnesses for the requirement.  *See*, §__.
-Other times, this appearance is due to complexity making it difficult to reason about which implementation is the witness for a protocol requirement.  *See*, ____. [^1]
+Other times, this appearance is due to complexity making it difficult to reason about which implementation is the witness for a protocol requirement.  *See*, §___. [^1]
-[^1]: Could this also be due to overloading?
+[^1]: Could simulated variation also be due to overloading?

 #### 1.3.5 Inferred
 The declaration that a type conforms to a protocol is expressly stated.
 But the protocol conformance underpinning that declaration is neither declared nor guided by annotation.
 Instead, Swift infers the protocol conformance through analysis of all possibly available implementations of a protocol requirement.